Watch: Chinese parents reunited with son who was abducted 24 years ago

 Chinese parents reunited with son who was abducted 24 years ago

-Two Chinese parents were finally reunited with their son, who was abducted 24 years ago, after relentless search efforts.
+This is the emotional moment Chinese parents were reunited with their son who was abducted 24 years ago, aged two and a half.

-The reunion between Guo Xinzhen and his parents happened after the police successfully identified him through DNA testing, state broadcaster CCTV reported.
+Police found Guo Xinzhen in central China’s Henan province after identifying him through DNA testing, Chinese state media reported.
+Authorities arrested two people suspected of kidnapping him in 1997.

-Guo was abducted in front of his home in Liaocheng, Shandong province in 1997 when he was only two and a half years old, sending his father Guo Gangtang on a two-decade search for his son.
+Guo’s disappearance from outside his home in the eastern Shandong province sent his father Guo Gangtang on an epic two-decade search for his son, which inspired a 2015 Chinese movie called Lost and Love.

-The police identified Guo Xinzhen in central China’s Henan province, and arrested two people suspected of abducting him 24 years ago.

 Up next